tonethar/IGME-430-Spring-2021/projects/project-1-FAQ.md

   - https://devcenter.heroku.com/articles/logging#log-retrieval-via-the-web-dashboard

 ### I-B. Debug the server by testing your endpoints
-- We have done this many, many times in class, and it's pretty straightforward
+- We have done this many, many times in class, and it's pretty straightforward to do.
+You just have to do it
 - For your `GET` endpoints, you can use the Chrome Web Inspector.
+More than likely you will need the **Network** tab.
 Things to look for:
-  -
+  - is the content what you expected?
+  - if the content is in the JSON format, is it *valid*?
+The [JSON Viewer](https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh?hl=en-US) extension will help determine that.
+There are also various online JSON validators that you can use
+  - is your server sending the correct `Content-Type` header?
+It's a common "vopy/paste" error to neglect to change the content type.
+Recall that

 ### I-XX.
 Debugging the "client"